 If you’re thinking about rehab for yourself or someone you love, you’ll have two distinct options: inpatient and outpatient treatment.
 So what’s the difference?
 And for that matter, which is right for your needs?

-Keep reading as we outline the key difference between inpatient and outpatient rehab.
+Keep reading as we outline the key difference between inpatient and outpatient rehab facility in Pennsylvania.

 An inpatient rehab facility is what most people think of when they talk about rehab.
 At an inpatient facility, patients temporarily reside at the facility itself, allowing for 24/7 care.